arnowelzel/lightbox-photoswipe/readme.txt

 "PublishPress Blocks" plugin it brings its own lightbox script which can cause conflicts.
 To avoid any problems, you should disable the Advanced Gutenberg lightbox in the settings.
 Disable the option "Open galleries in lightbox" in the backend configuration of PublishPress Blocks.

-= How to use the PhotoSwipe API? =

-Note: this only applies for PhotoSwipe 4!
-Starting with PhotoSwipe 5 there is no API hook yet!

-The PhotoSwipe instance for the gallery is available as `window.lbwpsPhotoSwipe` after the gallery was initialized.
-Please note, that this variable is `null` if the lightbox is not open!
-This can be used to build your own extensions using the PhotoSwipe API.
-Also see [https://photoswipe.com/documentation/api.html](https://photoswipe.com/documentation/api.html) how to use the API.

 = How to change the order of the images in the lightbox? =